oskarsniks/oskarsniks.github.io/index.md

 ## Other projects

-Whilst the former section addresses projects that are mostly of academic nature, here I elaborate on some of my recent/current projects.
+Whilst the former section addresses projects that are mostly of academic nature, here I elaborate on some of my recent/current projects, including some interesting questions that I may write a blog post about.

+### My second master's thesis

+As my program consists of two smaller thesis, my last one is on corruption's effect on subjective well-being.

 ### Debtor risk assessment

 Debtor PD calculation is an interesting endeavour, which I am currently taking.
 Stay tuned!

+### Forecasting Latvia's economic performance

+Aim of this idea is to connect to World Bank and Eurostat database API in order to create a model that without any manual work updates data to calculate GDP forecasts.